Some Runs are Terrible

 Let Yourself Be Sad:

 Did you sleep in during long runs?
 Did you miss runs or workouts?
 Were you sick?
 Was the weather bad?
+Some runs are terrible sometimes; there is an outside factor that affects your performance.

 The number of people who justified their slower Boston performances this year was alarming.
 We know it was monsooning…you don’t have to explain why you missed your goals…(I have raced many half marathons in the same conditions and been over 10 minutes slower).
 As that Frozen Lady Says: Let it Go